 – We are also responsible for the operating costs, the taxpayers here in Uppsala do not have to go in with any money and it does not cost to go to the toilet either.
 We are planning for several green and smart city toilets around Sweden.

-– “The jungle mug” that the public toilet has been jokingly called, is as green on the inside as on the outside, Mikael Nilsson emphasized.
+– “The jungle mug” that the public toilet has been called in popular speech, is as green on the inside as on the outside, JCDecaux’s Deputy CEO Mikael Nilsson emphasized.
 The water for cleaning is filtered and can be reused between 50 and 80 times before it needs to be replaced.
 We also have sensors that alert if maintenance or other assistance is needed.

 The location just next to Stadsträdgården’s playground not far from the park’s Pelle Svanslös Statue is of course strategic.
 Jens Öqvist explains that the plant map is planned to withstand both cold winter and hot summer.

-– For the first time, Greenworks contributed plant walls to a city toilet at Konsul Olsson’s site in the middle of Helsingborg seven years ago, says Jens Öqvist.
-Now we have a series of projects of this type under way, including plant-lined recycling stations for Madrid’s equivalent of Ragnsells, and why not also different types of kiosks in Europe’s major cities?
+Greenworks contributed already seven years ago to living walls to a city toilet at Konsul Olsson’s site in the middle of Helsingborg, says Jens Öqvist.
+Now we have a number of projects of this type under way, including upcycled recycling stations dressed in greenery for Madrid’s recycling company.

-In three weeks we expect to inaugurate Greenworks new showroom on Storgatan 1 at Östermalmstorg and Hedvig Eleonora church.
-In addition to the green-clad office, the external plant wall is under construction, and on the inside we already have Philips Signify’s lighting in place to showcase and discuss the concept of Human Centric Lighting: how our bodies are controlled by light intensity and color temperature.
-In addition to the Slaughterhouse area, we are in the process of building live vertical moss gardens in a unique project, we will return with more information shortly.
+In a few weeks we expect to inaugurate Greenworks new showroom on Storgatan 1 at Östermalmstorg and Hedvig Eleonora church in Stockholm.
+In addition to the green-dressed office, an external plant wall is under construction, and on the inside we already have Philips Signify’s lighting in place to showcase and discuss the concept of Human Centric Lighting: how our bodies are controlled by light intensity and color temperature.
+In addition, we are in the process of building live vertical moss gardens in a unique project in Stockholm meetpacking area, we will return with more information shortly.